ulfaslak/what-the-chat/README.md

 This tool allows you to:
 - Fetch all messages from a Discord channel since a specified date
 - Include messages from threads within the channel
-- Generate a structured summary of the chat history using OpenAI's GPT-4 Turbo
+- Generate a structured summary of the chat history using either local or remote LLMs
 - Save both the full chat history and the summary to text files
+- Interact with the chat history through an interactive chat session

 ## Features